Some of the highlights

 Interaction with the audience through mobile technology

-Graphics professionals worked with students to disseminate the technology in a fun, conceptual and pedagogical way.
-This turned into more interesting projects with future prospects.
-Projects that opened up to the festival guests through social interaction, games on the big screen and participation in on-site contests, could create new social networks within the festival’s universe.
+Graphics professionals worked with students to disseminate the technology in a fun and educational way.
+The work led to more interesting projects with possible future applications.
+These projects invited the festival guests to social interaction, games on the big screen and participation in on-site contests, which could create new social networks within the festival’s universe.

-"Festival Experience Sharing" called festival guests to create a profile at the festival’s info-stand.
-Here one could upload photos and quotes that were displayed on a large screen.
+“Festival Experience Sharing” invited festival guests to create a profile at the festival’s information-stand.
+Here they could upload photos and quotes that were displayed on a large screen.
 In this way, many festival guests shared their experiences with each other, and experiences could be saved for after the festival as well.
 CO2PENHAGEN had a good size for this pilot project and the idea is that it will subsequently be integrated into much larger festivals.

 Light installation by Hans E. Madsen